-Every HR professionals must know the differences between job description and job specification.
+Every HR professional must know the differences between job description and job specification.
 Generally, job description and job specification are the two outcomes of Job Analysis.
 When HR managers want to prepare job specifications, then he needs to do job analysis which comes from job description analysis.

 Suggested: 8 Practical Methods for Job Analysis

-Job Description and Job Specification
+Differences Between Job Description and Job Specification

 The job description is a written record of the duties, responsibilities, and requirements of a particular job.
 The job description contains details of the job like title, location, duties, working conditions, etc. It provides a brief idea regarding the process of job completion.
 Generally, the job description is known as the roles and responsibilities of the job.